Salt Water Taffy History For National Taffy Day - The Nibble Webzine Of Food Adventures Salt Water Taffy History For National Taffy Day

 By the 1880s, “salt water” taffy, in small pastel-colored oblongs wrapped in wax paper, had become associated with the Atlantic City Boardwalk.
 A box taffy became the iconic souvenir.

-First, let us say that there is no salt water in salt water taffy, although regular tap water is required to make the product.
+As mentioned earlier, there is no salt water in salt water taffy, although regular tap water is required to make the product.

 Around 1880, the Ritchie Brothers and Windle W. Hollis both had taffy stands on the Atlantic City Boardwalk.
 Taffy was the candy sensation of the day, a must-have vacation treat for children and adults alike.

+Fralinger agreed and in the winter of 1885, he read books on confections, selling his first batch of taffy that spring.
 His first flavors were molasses, chocolate, and vanilla.
 More flavors followed, culminating in 25 different choices and color variations.

 According to an account in Wikipedia, Fralinger was standing at the booth of another taffy maker, David Bradley, who had been selling taffy since 1883 and to whom the anecdotes credit with the “storm” story.